Common Types of Mice in the UK

 When it comes to how long they live, house mice can survive for about a year if they're outside but can live for up to three years if they find a cosy spot inside.
 House mice munch on about 3 grams of food daily and like to eat cereals as well as fruits, seeds, and grains.

 Similar to other mice, house mice don't hibernate.
-Instead, they are highly adaptable, setting up home where it's warm and close to lots to eat, like in places where people live.
+Instead, they are highly adaptable, setting up home where it's warm and close to lots to eat, especially in places where people live.

 Names: House Mouse, Common House Mouse, Domestic House Mouse